Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ```

 ## URL entities in RecordedFuture-IOC_Enrichment
-If http or https is missing from URL entities a 404 will be returned from Recorded Future api endpoint.
-Its possible to modify the logic app and add missing https:// but
+If `http` or `https` is missing from URL entities a 404 will be returned from Recorded Future api endpoint.
+Its possible to modify the logic app and add missing `https://` ... **ADD MORE HERE**

+Another way to handle the issue is addressing it at the source, depending on from where the incident is generated from, modify it to keep `http`or `https` when creating a incident.
+Changes in Analytic Rules might also fix the problem based on which column the URL is fetched from.

-### Report isses/errors
+### Report issues/errors

 When reporting issues or errors to Recorded Future on logic apps.
 Please include logic app version identifier that can be found in the version section in the azure portal.